-A) Pure monopoly
+- A) Pure monopoly

-B) Pure monopsony
+- B) Pure entrepreneurialism

-C) Pure competition
+- C) Pure competition

-D) Regulated monopoly
+- D) Regulated monopoly

-E) Stabilized monopoly
+- E) Stabilized monopoly

+Explanation: A) Pure competition is a situation in which no single firm is large enough to influence prices and distort the workings of the free-market system.

-Explanation: C) Pure competition is a situation in which no single firm is large enough to influence prices and distort the workings of the free-market system.
+- B) Pure competition is a situation in which no single firm is large enough to influence prices and distort the workings of the free-market system. - C) Pure competition is a situation in which no single firm is large enough to influence prices and distort the workings of the free-market system. - D) Pure competition is a situation in which no single firm is large enough to influence prices and distort the workings of the free-market system. - E) Pure competition is a situation in which no single firm is large enough to influence prices and distort the workings of the free-market system.

-55) Which of the following is a distinct characteristic of a pure monopolistic economy?
-A) many small suppliers, with virtually identical products.

-B) small number of suppliers with products, which can be distinguished in important ways

-C) only one supplier, with monopoly granted by government mandate

-D) only one supplier, with monopoly achieved by innovation and specialization

-E) few suppliers, with products that can be distinguished but are similar enough to be replacements
+- 55) Which of the following is a distinct characteristic of a pure monopolistic economy? - A) many small suppliers, with virtually identical products - B) small number of suppliers with products, which can be distinguished in important ways - C) only one supplier, with monopoly granted by government mandate - D) only one supplier, with monopoly achieved by innovation and specialization - E) few suppliers, with products that can be distinguished but are similar enough to be replacements

-Explanation: D) In a pure monopoly, only one supplier is in a given market.
+Explanation: A) In a pure monopoly, only one supplier is in a given market.
 Monopoly is achieved without government intervention by innovation, specialization, exclusive contracts, or by a simple lack of competitors.
 Products are unique, with no direct replacements available.
 Barriers to entry are extremely high, making the market difficult or impossible to enter.
-Page Ref: 35